NilFoundation/zkllvm-circifier/llvm/docs/SourceLevelDebugging.rst

                         Value *Address,
                         DIExpression *AddressExpression)

-This intrinsic marks the position in IR where a source assignment occured.
+This intrinsic marks the position in IR where a source assignment occurred.
 It encodes the value of the variable.
 It references the store, if any, that performs the assignment, and the destination address.